tim-taylor/evobee/doc/markdown/evobee-odd.md

 ## Purpose

 EvoBee is a spatially-explicit agent-based model designed to simulate interactions between pollinators and plant species under a variety of scenarios.
+It simulates a population of individual pollinator

 ## Entities, state variables, and scales